Heart CT scan

 - Narrowing of one or more coronary arteries (coronary artery stenosis)

-- Tumors of the heart or surrounding areas
+- Tumors or other masses of the heart or surrounding areas

 Risks of CT scans include: